Table-hopping in bluff country

 The oldest part of Trout Run Trail is along the Upper Iowa River, below Phelps Park.

-It was extraordinarily lovely, lined with sculptures, wildflowers, bluffs and burbling water (see a gallery here).
+It was extraordinarily lovely, lined with sculptures, wildflowers, bluffs and burbling water.
 We passed a bowstring trestle bridge that was moved next to the trail to serve as a picnic pavilion, then the fish hatchery where the famous Decorah bald eagles nest.

 And then we starting climbing switchbacks, winding back and forth like Christmas ribbon candy, then up to an overlook, across Iowa 9 on a lighted bridge and through a cut through a limestone bluff.